 The consolidated financial statements have been prepared in accordance with HKFRSs issued by the HKICPA.
+For the purpose of preparation of the consolidated financial statements, information is considered material if such information is reasonably expected to influence the decisions made by primary users.
 In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on the Stock Exchange and by the Hong Kong Companies Ordinance.

-The consolidated financial statements have been prepared on the historical cost basis, except for certain financial instruments which are stated at fair values, as explained in the accounting policies set out below.
+The consolidated financial statements have been prepared on the historical cost basis, except for certain financial instruments which are stated at fair values at the end of each report period, as explained in the accounting policies set out below.